 TIP: If you want your players to see the tokens, make sure the tokens are on the Token Layer.
 If you want tokens to be hidden, place them on the GM Info Layer.

-It’s time to gather your party!
-Use the Looking For Group tool to find and invite players to your virtual table.
-In the above tutorial, Carlos walks through how to list your game to the Roll20 community.
+It is time to gather your group!
+Use our Looking For Group tool to find and invite players to your virtual table.
+In the above tutorial, Carlos explains how to list your game to the Roll20 community.

-Maybe you already know the players you want to invite!
-In the above video, Carlos demonstrates the easiest way to get them into your game.
+Do you already know the players you want to invite?
+In the above video, Carlos demonstrates the easiest way to invite them into your game.

 - How to Use Looking for Group